ponylang/rfcs/text/0000-force-declaration-of-ffi-functions.md

     In particular, the ["Calling C from Pony" section](https://tutorial.ponylang.io/c-ffi/calling-c.html) should note that a declaration is needed in order to call a FFI function, as well as introduce the `...` syntax for declaring variadic functions.
 Although we could expect that users that attempt to use the C FFI will be familiar with the concept of variadic functions, it wouldn't hurt to mention them, even if we don't use the "variadic" term.

+    The chapter should also remove any explicit type declarations from FFI calls.

-- All the examples that show FFI code, be it in the `examples/` folder of the compiler or on the tutorial should be changed to include mandatory declarations.
+- All the examples that show FFI code, be it in the `examples/` folder of the compiler or on the tutorial should be changed to include mandatory declarations, and remove return types at the call site.
 These examples are located in the C FFI and [Serialisation](https://tutorial.ponylang.io/appendices/serialisation.html) chapters, and in the [examples appendix](https://tutorial.ponylang.io/appendices/examples.html).

 In general, the use of the C-FFI should be considered an advanced feature, as its usage can violate many of the safety properties enforced by the language.
 As such, not much would change for regular Pony users.